 Lawyers Volunteering their Time

-The Name Change Project is dependent on volunteer attorneys to donate their time and energy, through a pro bono system, to help individuals successfully obtain a legal name change.
-The lawyers of PNC’s Legal Department, teaming up with Pittsburgh-based law firm, Reed Smith, have donated many hours to help more than a dozen transgender people in Allegheny County, PA work through the name change process.
+The Name Change Project provides transgender individuals seeking to obtain legal name changes with pro bono legal services.
+The Project is dependent on volunteer attorneys to donate their time and energy to help individuals successfully obtain a legal name change.
+The lawyers of PNC’s Legal Department, teaming up with Pittsburgh-based law firm, Reed Smith, have donated many hours to help dozens of transgender people in Allegheny County, PA work through the name change process.

 While the Name Change Project is one important endeavor, PNC attorneys have donated time to many charitable causes for people in need.
-So much so, that the Pro Bono Institute recently named PNC as the recipient of its annual Laurie D. Zelon Pro Bono Award, given to an individual or organization for exemplary pro bono service to the poor, disadvantaged and other groups who cannot afford to pay for legal assistance to address critical problems.
+So much so, that the Pro Bono Institute named PNC’s Legal Department as the 2018 recipient of its annual Laurie D. Zelon Pro Bono Award, given to an individual or organization for exemplary pro bono service to the poor, disadvantaged and other groups who cannot afford to pay for legal assistance to address critical problems.

-“The PNC Legal Department’s Pro Bono Initiative provides PNC attorneys with the opportunity to advance the public good and provides much needed legal support to diverse groups that often do not have the financial resources to access legal services,” says Francis Pudner, PNC attorney, Name Change Project Chair and Pittsburgh Pro Bono Co-chair.
-“The Name Change Project is a great example of how PNC enriches our communities and the lives of our neighbors.”
+“The PNC Legal Department’s Pro Bono Initiative provides PNC attorneys with the opportunity to advance the public good and provides much needed legal support to diverse groups that often do not have the financial resources to access legal services,” says Francis Pudner, PNC attorney, member of PNC’s Pro Bono Committee and Legal Diversity & Inclusion Council and Name Change Project Sponsor.
+“The dozens of transgender people PNC has assisted with obtaining legal identities that match their lived experiences thru our involvement the Name Change Project are great examples of how PNC enriches our communities and the lives of our neighbors.”

 Learn more about how PNC employees serve their communities »